 I strength train twice a week.
 One session is with a personal trainer, and I do whatever he tells me to do for an hour.
 The other is by myself, and has evolved a lot, but at the moment includes squats, lunges or step ups, push ups (on an incline), overhead presses, bent-over rows, and either planks or reverse crunches.

 On days when I neither strength train nor run, I sometimes go for a walk, or sometimes do no particular form of exercise.
-My goals

 Numbered not so much in order of priority, but for easy reference.